ProxyKit/ProxyKit/README.md

 **message** based whereas a reverse proxy is **stream** based.
 That is, an API gateway will typically buffer the every request and response message to be able to perform transformations.
-This is fine for an API gateway but not suitable for a reverse proxy performance wise nor for responses that are chunked-encoded.
+This is fine for an API gateway but not suitable for a general reverse proxy performance wise nor for responses that are chunked-encoded.
 See [Not Supported Ocelot docs][ocelot not supported].

 Combining ProxyKit with Ocelot would give some nice options for a variety of scenarios.